GenesysGo/docs-shadow-cloud/learn/dagger.md

 * **Outgoing Sync Requests**
   * To initialize a sync request, we begin by selecting a random active peer which has not recently been synced with.
   * Since we need the most up-to-date peer list along with a summary of our current graph’s state, the communications module sends a request to the graph module to summarize the current graph’s state and choose a peer 1.
-  * The communications receives the state summary and a chosen peer, sends it to the peer and awaits a sync response, which is forwarded to the graph module to be digested.
+  * The communications receive the state summary and a chosen peer, sends it to the peer and awaits a sync response, which is forwarded to the graph module to be digested.
 * **Incoming Sync Requests**
-  * An incoming sync request is immediately forward to the graph module.
+  * An incoming sync request is immediately forwarded to the graph module.
 We await a packaged sync response containing all [events](dagger.md#events-an-occurrence-that-is-detected-by-a-distributed-ledger) that we have which the peer does not have, which is sent back to the peer.
 * **Incoming Transactions**
   * When a user submits a transaction, the communications module receiving the transaction then forwards it to the processor.
-After verification, the transaction makes it way through the forester and the graph module which, upon inclusion in a block, sends back the signature for the event which contains the block in which the transaction was included.
+After verification, the transaction makes its way through the forester and the graph module which, upon inclusion in a block, sends back the signature for the event containing the block in which the transaction was included.
 The communications module forwards this signature back to the user.
 Note that this does not mean the block has been [finalized](dagger.md#finalized-block-a-block-that-has-been-accepted-by-the-consensus-protocol-and-will-not-be-changed).

 <figure><img src="../.gitbook/assets/Docs_MindMap_4.png" alt=""><figcaption></figcaption></figure>

 * **Incoming RPC Requests**
   * When a user submits one of several possible [RPC](dagger.md#rpc-request) requests, whether it be to read a file or inquire about a block or transaction, it is forwarded to the controller.
 The controller sends back the result of the ledger query to the communications module, which forwards it to the user.
-This RPC API is native to DAGGER and confirm to JSON standards.
+This RPC API is native to DAGGER and conforms to JSON standards.

 <figure><img src="../.gitbook/assets/RPC_Request_Graphic_Docs_Transparent.png" alt=""><figcaption></figcaption></figure>